-Through the Friulian language, you will read about the following subject matter in Esodo 21, or the twenty-first chapter of the book of Exodus: leçs di dirit familiâr: leçs pai sclâfs (rulings of family law: rulings for slaves), leçs di dirit criminâl: omicidi (rulings of criminal law: homicide), delits cuintri des personis (crimes against people), delits cuintri de propietât (crimes against property).
-Learn or review the following: la leç (ruling, law), il dirit (jurisprudence, law), familiâr (family), il sclâf (slave), criminâl (criminal), un omicidi (homicide), il delit (crime, offence), la persone (person), la propietât (property; also proprietât).
+The twenty-first chapter of the book of Exodus deals with: leçs di dirit familiâr: leçs pai sclâfs (rulings of family law: rulings for slaves), leçs di dirit criminâl: omicidi (rulings of penal [criminal] law: homicide), delits cuintri des personis (crimes against people), delits cuintri de propietât (crimes against property).
+Vocabulary: la leç (ruling, law), il dirit (jurisprudence, law), familiâr (family), il sclâf (slave), criminâl (criminal), un omicidi (homicide), il delit (crime, offence), la persone (person), la propietât (property; also proprietât).

 If you are arriving on this site for the first time, begin your study of the Friulian language here.

 Vocabulary: la leç (law, ruling), comprâ (to buy), il sclâf (slave), stâ sot (to be servile), un an (year), setim (seventh), lâsint (to leave, to go away), libar (free, liberated), un carantan (see notes below), dibessôl (alone, on one’s own), tornâ a lâsint (to leave again, to go away again), maridât (married), la femine (wife), il paron (master), maridâ (to marry [off]), parturî (to bear), il fi (son), la fie (daughter), il frut (child), restâ di (to remain unto), dî (to say), volê ben (to love), il canai (child), la brame (desire), menâ dongje di (to bring unto), il batecul (door-knocker), un antîl de puarte (door post), forâ (to pierce), la orele (ear), il pontarûl (awl), restâ sotan (to remain a slave), par simpri (forever).